You are here

 Immigration and Citizenship

 From 2000–2013, Oklahoma had one of the largest increases nationwide – 48 percent – in foreign language speakers, according to data from the 2014 American Community Survey.
 This grant expanded services to help immigrants to achieve citizenship.
 Three statewide partnerships were formed: Great Plains Literacy Council and Southern Prairie Library System of Altus; Cleveland County Literacy Program and Pioneer Library System of Norman; and Bartlesville Public Library Literacy Services and Bartlesville Public Library.
 These groups involved law firms, churches, community action agencies, Latino agencies and chambers of commerce to help grow awareness of the new resources.
 Eight libraries and one partner location created Citizenship Corners, dedicated spaces in libraries where immigrants can find information about becoming a US citizen.
-Achievements included: 31 new citizens, 19 applications pending, one waiting for an interview, and two waiting for the ceremony.
 The program served 521 immigrants from 33 countries.
 This included people who were interested in citizenship, but had low level English speaking and writing skills.

 IMLS Funds: $86,500